pscedu/psc-wpdocs/aibd/conda_best_practices.md

 Please do:

-* Use a compute node for the install process, so you can make use of the bandwidth and the I/O available there, but try to get the node for more than an hour so the progress is not lost if there are a lot of packages to install.
+* Use a compute node for the installation process, so you can make use of the bandwidth and the I/O available there, but
+* try to get the node for more than an hour so the progress is not lost if there are a lot of packages to install.
 * When installing packages, try to specify the different packages at once, so Conda doesn't have to run the full set of compatibility validations every time.
 * Make sure that the destination folder for the packages is set to use the $PROJECT disk space, as the home